Lessons learned as an Airbnb Superhost

 3. Declutter and stage

-The first step in preparing to rent is to declutter and stage the cottage.
-Even though we’d only owned this cottage for two years, it’s pretty eye opening as to how much stuff one cottage can accumulate in such a short time.
+The first step in renting out the cottage is to declutter and stage it.
+Even though I’d only owned this cottage for two years, it’s pretty eye opening as to how much stuff one cottage can accumulate in such a short time.
 I went through it with fresh eyes and took away anything that was too personal – ie no family photos.
-We also don’t have anything of value at the cottage that anyone could easily break or worse, walk off with.
+I also don’t have anything of value at the cottage that anyone could easily break or worse, walk off with.
 Each time I took a picture, I would look at it and realize that there was still clutter.
 So I’d go back and take away more and retake the photo.
 There were many trips to the “share shed” where all those extra items were donated.

 When designing the space for guests, I had to think about not how we use it but how will guests will use it.
 Look for an upcoming post with more on this topic.